 As this dynamic continues, it is likely that active alcoholics will never leave the relationship, but they’ll also never truly be there.
 Moreover, if given the choice, they’ll never let you go.
 Hence, the saying, “Alcoholics don’t have relationships; they take hostages.”

 It has been said that active addiction is an act of turning against oneself, and it is in recovery that an individual learns how to love.
-In essence, recovery is a movement away from ego and toward love of self and others.
+In essence, recovery is a movement away from ego and toward a love of self and others.

-Given the fact that the relationship an active alcoholic has with themselves is the one in which they are most abusive and negligent – physically, emotionally, psychologically and spiritually – it is very clear there is a complete lack of self-love.
+Given the fact that the relationship an active alcoholic has with themselves is the one in which they are most abusive and negligent – physically, emotionally, psychologically, and spiritually – it is very clear there is a complete lack of self-love.
 Additionally, that abuse and neglect inflicted upon self is projected onto and reflected in other relationships.
-As such, they are abusive and negligent in all relationships; romantic, platonic, professional and familial.
+As such, they are abusive and negligent in all relationships; romantic, platonic, professional, and familial.

-3. They are emotionally unavailable.
+3. People who struggle with addiction are emotionally unavailable.

 Additionally, because active addiction is a disconnection from self and therefore they are not in touch with their own emotional or spiritual needs, they cannot connect to those needs in others.

-The key word here (of course) is seem.
+The keyword here (of course) is: seem.

 We all know, alcoholics don’t truly love the bottle.
 Again, it’s more like a codependent relationship with the bottle in which they cannot leave but it kills them to stay.

-Still, the bottle does become like a mistress in a marriage and a priority over family, friends and other responsibilities, as well as self.
+Still, the bottle does become like a mistress in a marriage and a priority over family, friends, and other responsibilities, as well as self.
 Even with regard to functioning alcoholics who manage to maintain a successful career, alcohol is the first to receive their attention any moment they are free to give it.
 It is their most prized and protected relationship.
 And, for the record, the latter explains the level of defensiveness encountered when anyone speaks against or threatens it.

-5. They have "King Baby Syndrome.”
+5. People who Struggle with Addiction have "King Baby Syndrome.”

 Active alcoholics are self-centered to the point of being easily labeled narcissistic.
-Even though there is no real love for themselves, they often demand all the attention via victimization, manipulation and dramatic antics.
+Even though there is no real love for themselves, they often demand all the attention via victimization, manipulation, and dramatic antics.
 Thus, the world must revolve around them.

 Additionally, they are impulsive and want instant gratification.
 As such, they don't play the tape the whole way through, which is another way of saying that they don't think about the consequences of their actions and how they will impact others or the future.

 Learning how to love again or for the first time takes work, and it takes more than merely getting sober.
-Personal growth, healing and spiritual reconnection are all necessary parts of the process.
+Personal growth, healing, and spiritual reconnection are all necessary parts of the process.
 They are expressions of love in action toward self, and the journey forward is about learning to love you.